 8. We will have to rethink the value and purpose of the human mind and body

-There’s two kinds of wealth in the world – labour and capital.
-Via labour we create capital.
+There are two kinds of wealth in the world – labor and capital.
+Via labor, we create capital.
 What if machines will be able to do all the work for us?
 This would drastically undercut human value.
 We as a society would have to find a new way of valuing people, not just for the work they do.
 Of course, we will adapt.
 But how?
-What would be the point of human life if there would be no need to think, no need for physical upkeep, no need to work, and even no need to socialise with other people?
+What would be the point of human life if there would be no need to think, no need for physical upkeep, no need to work, and even no need to socialize with other people?

 It all might seem unrealistic and far-fetched.
 But did people 30 years ago imagine that you’d be in constant connection with the world via the Internet and mobile devices?
 You probably didn’t, if you aren’t, of course, Ray Kurzweil.